Subscriptions and order copies

 Order subscriptions that use recurring order copies can be generated manually too: you just need to set the relationship with an existing subscription model and a source order, create and associate the order subscription items, and specify the customer payment source.

 How order copies work

-Order copies generate a copy of a source order and all of its associated line items, line item options, and addresses into a target order.
+Order copies are a type of order factory that generates a carbon copy of a source order and all of its associated line items, line item options, and addresses into a target order.
 The payment source is copied if stored within the customer wallet (i.e. reusable) only.